 Physiotherapy is a holistic medical solution for people suffering from physical injuries.
-The process helps patients regain their strength, endurance, balance, and mobility and requires equal participation between the patient and physiotherapist to improve the body.
+The process helps patients regain their strength, endurance, balance, and mobility, and requires equal participation between the patient and physiotherapist to improve the body.

-What is Stroke?
+What is a stroke?

 Stroke is a condition that involves the loss of blood supply to a part of the brain, causing brain tissues to lack oxygen and nutrients.
 In effect, people who experience a stroke attack may result in brain damage and long-term complications.
 A stroke is a severe medical injury—a patient’s life is on the line, possibly leading to permanent disabilities or even death.